 Homework assistance will be offered between 3pm-5 pm on Monday and Wednesday.

 After-hours and weekend operations will be specific to youth programming and events.

 Storefront for Community Design

 Storefront pairs community design needs with volunteer design professionals and will spearhead architecture and design education with the youth at 6PIC.
-Additionally, Storefront will manage Storefront Studio which offers a creative way to engage, educate and empower young people to both learn and tell their own community stories through public media and public history projects.
+Additionally, Storefront is incubating Storefront Studio which offers a creative way to engage, educate and empower young people to both learn and tell their own community stories through public media and public history projects.
 Youth will have access to a recording booth and field recording kits that provide hands on learning.

 Ryan Rinn, Executive Director firstname.lastname@example.org

 Saving Our Youth seeks to keep youth on track toward a positive future in school and in the workforce.
 At 6PIC, Saving Our Youth offers high school and college assistance programming for youth in addition to employment assistance and professional training.